hawkinslabdev/rideway/README.md

 Ever forgot when you last changed your oil?
 Lost track of maintenance receipts?
 Wondered if those fork seals are due for service?
 Rideway solves all that with:

-- **🔧 Smart Maintenance Tracking** - Set it once, and get reminded based on miles or time
+- **🔧 Maintenance Tracking** - Set it once, and get reminded based on miles or time
 - **📝 Complete Service History** - Every oil change, valve adjustment, and tire swap in one place
 - **💰 Cost Management** - Know exactly what you're spending on each bike
 - **📊 Visual Dashboard** - See what's due at a glance with color-coded priorities